Philosopher's stone: Interpretations

 The various names and attributes assigned to the philosopher's stone have led to long-standing speculation on its composition and source.
 Exoteric candidates have been found in metals, plants, rocks, chemical compounds, and bodily products such as hair, urine, and eggs.
 Justus von Liebig states that 'it was indispensable that every substance accessible... should be observed and examined'.
 Alchemists once thought a key component in the creation of the stone was a mythical element named carmot.

 Esoteric hermetic alchemists may reject work on exoteric substances, instead directing their search for the philosopher's stone inward.
 Though esoteric and exoteric approaches are sometimes mixed, it is clear that some authors "are not concerned with material substances but are employing the language of exoteric alchemy for the sole purpose of expressing theological, philosophical, or mystical beliefs and aspirations".
 New interpretations continue to be developed around spagyric, chemical, and esoteric schools of thought.

 The transmutation mediated by the stone has also been interpreted as a psychological process.
 Idries Shah devotes a chapter of his book, The Sufis, to provide a detailed analysis of the symbolic significance of alchemical work with the philosopher's stone.
 His analysis is based in part on a linguistic interpretation through Arabic equivalents of one of the terms for the stone (Azoth) as well as for sulfur, salt, and mercury.

 Creation

 The philosopher's stone is created by the alchemical method known as The Magnum Opus or The Great Work.
 Often expressed as a series of color changes or chemical processes, the instructions for creating the philosopher's stone are varied.
-When expressed in colors, the work may pass through phases of nigredo, albedo, citrinitas, and rubedo.
-When expressed as a series of chemical processes it often includes seven or twelve stages concluding in multiplication, and projection.
+When expressed in colours, the work may pass through phases of nigredo (black), albedo (white), citrinitas (yellow), and rubedo (red).
+When expressed as a series of chemical processes it often includes seven or twelve stages concluding in multiplication and projection.

 Art and entertainment

 The philosopher's stone has been an inspiration, plot feature, or subject of innumerable artistic works: animations, comics, films, musical compositions, novels, and video games.
-Examples include Harry Potter and the Philosopher's Stone, As Above, So Below, Fullmetal Alchemist, and The Mystery of Mamo.
+Examples include Harry Potter and the Philosopher's Stone, As Above, So Below, Fullmetal Alchemist, The Flash and The Mystery of Mamo.

 The philosopher's stone is an important motif in Gothic fiction, and originated in William Godwin's 1799 novel St. Leon.